Lack of space needn't cramp your design flair; and small garden ideas can really focus your mind.

 Here are Livingetc's small garden ideas to make the most of a tiny outdoor space...

-We all dream of fields full of flowers but Isabelle Palmer, @thebalconygardener and author of Modern Container Gardening (£16, Hardie Grant), has a way to get the look in miniature.
+We all dream of fields full of flowers but Isabelle Palmer, the master of small garden ideas with her brand The Balcony Gardener and author of Modern Container Gardening (£16, Hardie Grant), has a way to get the look in miniature.
 She cuts circles of wild flower turf (from pictorialmeadows.co.uk) to fit compost-filled pots.
 ‘The turf is easy to establish and these containers will attract bees and butterflies,’ says Isabelle.

 In this small, quiet garden designed by Katharine Pooley, a wall fountain makes a gorgeous feature without taking up too much space.